 RV owners should verify the legal permit of any potential transport company.
 Motor vehicle transporters are required to have license numbers from the Department of Transportation and Motor Carrier on file.
 The Federal Motor Carrier Safety Administration provides a website to verify licensing and authority information for these services, which is available to the public.

 If you need to move your RV and you don’t have a truck to do so, a shipping marketplace is a valuable way of finding transport services to meet your RV delivery needs.

-6. Hire Transportation Company
+Hire a Transportation Company